 Moving between personas

-Roberta Fusaro: Is there any overlap among the personas, or do you truly fall into one category
+Roberta Fusaro: Is there any overlap among the personas, or do you truly fall into one category or another?

 Bonnie Dowling: There’s a lot of opportunity to move between them.
 If I think of myself as an example, I believe I’m probably a traditionalist at heart, because I haven’t quit my job.
 I have a lower risk tolerance.
 I want to know where my paycheck is coming from.
 However, I’m also a mom.
 I have a lot of responsibilities at home.
 And I’m burned out, like 42 percent of women out there, according to our Women in the Workplace research.